kennygrant/bestiary/packages.md

 Packages are a directory on the file system containing .go files. **You cannot have multiple packages within one directory**.
 By convention, the package name is the same as the directory name, and the directory should contain a file of the package name with the .go suffix which contains the primary exports.
 You can if necessary rename packages on import and use a different package name to the folder name.

+## Workspaces

+A common cause of confusion for beginners with Go is the concept of workspaces, where all your go code lives.
+These are not checked into version control directly, and when beginning you will just have one workspace which is your gopath.
+This contains three dirs src, pkg, and bin, as detailed in the getting started section.
+Projects will typically be hosted under paths like this: src/host/username/project which are used as the import paths, and below that path can contain any directories you want to structure your project.

+## Project structure

+There are few restrictions on structure in a Go project, but for a beginner there are a few guidelines to keep in mind.
+The simplest structure is [one main package](https://golang.org/doc/code.html#Command) at the top level of your repository.
+This can be fetched by go get which is what users will expect.
+Beyond this you can structure it as you wish, with as many directories as you wish, though each directory with go files must be a separate package, and cannot contain more than one package.

+A few guidelines to live by:

+* Make your project go-gettable by having the main package at the top level
+* Err on the side of fewer packages, not more
+* Import lower packages from higher levels, and try to avoid interdependencies - low level packages should stand alone
+* Store internal libraries not for export in a directoy named internal
+* Vendor dependencies in a top level directory named vendor
+* Always flatten vendor directories into this one top level folder

+Packages can contain as many files as you want, not just one, and typically should be split by file.
+Don't split packages by type and have one type per package, a package will normall contain several types.

 ## Blank imports

 You can import packages with the blank identifier solely for their init function, to do this prefix the import with \_